When is inplace in Pandas faster?

 PDEP-8, suggests the removal

-argument for such DataFrame
+of the inplace argument for such DataFrame methods.

 In the PDEP, the Pandas methods that provide some inplace functionality are

 grouped into 4 groups.
-Group 4 contains the methods that provide an inplace
+Group 4 contains the methods that provide an inplace or

-option, although they always need to create a copy.
+copy option, although they always need to create a copy.
 The PDEP suggests the

 removal of these options.